MYTHCON ONLINE MIDSUMMER SEMINAR SPECIAL TRACK

 - C.S.
 Lewis’s The Screwtape Letters and The Great Divorce

-- Charles Williams’s All Hallows’ Eve
+- Charles Williams’s All Hallows’ Eve and Descent into Hell

 - Terry Pratchett and Neil Gaiman’s Good Omens (book and television series)